kimbelas/kimbelas/README.md

 # 💫 About Me:
-Experienced Senior Software Engineer with 5+ years of expertise in PHP, Java, Node.js, AWS, Serverless, Angular, and GraphQL.
-Skilled in building scalable web applications using JavaScript/TypeScript.
-Proven track record in designing and implementing cost-effective serverless and microservices architectures for improved reliability.
-Committed to ongoing learning and professional growth in the dynamic field of software development.
+Experienced Full-Stack Developer with 6+ years of expertise in modern web development, specializing in React.js, Next.js, TypeScript, and Node.js.
+Proven track record of delivering high-performance, scalable applications with 95+ Lighthouse scores and sub-2-second load times.

+Expert in frontend development with React ecosystem, backend API developmentusing Node.js and PHP, and database management with MongoDB, MySQL, and PostgreSQL.
+Strong experience in DevOps practices, AWS cloud services, and modern CI/CD pipelines.

+Passionate about user experience (UX), responsive design, and agile development methodologies.
+Committed to writing clean, maintainable code following industry best practices and contributing to collaborative team environments.

 [![](https://visitcount.itsvg.in/api?id=kimbelas&icon=0&color=0)](https://visitcount.itsvg.in)